chaos-mesh/website/versioned_docs/version-2.1.5/persistence-dashboard.md

 import PickHelmVersion from '@site/src/components/PickHelmVersion'

-This document describes how to persistence Chaos Dashboard.
+This document describes how to make Chaos Dashboard persistence.

-Chaos Dashboard support `SQLite`, `MySQL` and `Postgres` as database backend for persistence.
+Chaos Dashboard support `SQLite`, `MySQL` and `PostgreSQL` as database backends for persistence.

-## SQLite (Default Database Engine)
+## SQLite (default)

-Chaos Dashboard uses `SQLite` as the default database engine, and it is recommended to enable [`PV(Persistent Volumes)`](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
-To enable PV, specify `dashboard.persistentVolume.enabled` to `true`.
-You can find the related configurations on [`value.yaml`](https://github.com/chaos-mesh/chaos-mesh/blob/release-2.1/helm/chaos-mesh/values.yaml#L251-L279) as flower:
+Chaos Dashboard uses `SQLite` as the default database engine, and it is recommended to enable [PV (Persistent Volumes)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
+To enable PV, set `dashboard.persistentVolume.enabled` to `true`.
+You can find related configurations on [`value.yaml`](https://github.com/chaos-mesh/chaos-mesh/blob/master/helm/chaos-mesh/values.yaml#L255-L282) as follows:

 ```yaml
 dashboard: